antonia43/careercorner/cctesting-main/careercorner2/README.md

 #### **University Finder**
 A university search tool by degree name and location.
 Two options are available:

-- **Portuguese**: university search uses real Portuguese eal DGES admission data from 2024-2025 to show universities offering the chosen degree (can be chosen from the results of **Degree Picker**), including entry grades, location and an interactive map so students can explore their options.
+- **Portuguese**: university search uses real Portuguese real DGES admission data from 2024-2025 to show universities offering the chosen degree (can be chosen from the results of **Degree Picker**), including entry grades, location and an interactive map so students can explore their options.
 Favorite universities can be saved to compare later or match against **Grades Analysis** score to see which are realistic targets.
 - **International**: more "search" based interface, where students can input degree names and search for universities offering that degree in the country of their choice.

 - **What it does:** Search and filter Portuguese universities by degree program using live DGES data